Compare Alberta Home Insurance Quotes

 • Earthquake: Will cover loss or damage caused by an earthquake which is especially useful in your home is in an area that's vulnerable to earthquakes.

-• Identity theft: Covers many of the costs that can arise when your identify is stolen.
+• Identity theft: Covers many of the costs that can arise when your identity is stolen.
 For example, costs for replacing important government-issued documents, such as your passport, lost wages resulting from having to take time off work to deal with the theft as well as any costs associated with challenging damaged credit reports, dealing with collection agencies or initiating a lawsuit to resolve the wrongful transfer of property.

 • Overland water: It's a good idea to add flood protection to your home insurance policy since most of them don't have coverage built in.
 Although not every carrier offers an add-on for protection against overland water, it covers property damage from overflowing water stemming from nearby rivers, streams, lakes and thawing snow.